theserverlessway/website/content/tools/awsinfo/_index.md

 ### Whalebrew

-If you're using [Whalebrew](https://github.com/bfirsh/whalebrew)(Which I highly recommend you doing) simply run the following to install:
+If you're using [Whalebrew](https://github.com/bfirsh/whalebrew)(Which I highly recommend) simply run the following to install:

 ```bash
 whalebrew install flomotlik/awsinfo